-Currently, City of Burlington remote meetings operate in the authority of the Remote Meeting guide, working in concert with the Procedure By-law.
-If Council chooses to pursue hybrid meetings, the guide will be reviewed in terms of the new technology and hybrid processes that may be introduced.
-Staff will return to the October 6, 2021 CSSRA meeting with a path forward.
-It is anticipated that the Remote Meeting guide will be refreshed and formally adopted as a schedule the Procedure By-law.
-In order to conduct the October 19 Council meeting, a special Council meeting on October 6, 2021 will be required, to ratify any procedural changes before the hybrid meeting occurs.
+Currently, City of Burlington remote meetings operate in the authority of the Remote Meeting Guide, working in concert with the Procedure By-law.
+If Council chooses to pursue hybrid meetings, the Guide will be reviewed in terms of the new technology and hybrid processes that may be introduced.
+Staff will return to the December 6, 2021 CSSRA meeting with a path forward.
+It is anticipated that the Remote Meeting guide will be refreshed and formally adopted as a schedule to the Procedure By-law.
+In order to conduct the December 14, 2021 Council meeting, a special Council meeting on December 6, 2021 will be required, to ratify any procedural changes before the hybrid meeting occurs.